-Refer to Regulatory Developments Relating to the COVID-19 pandemic on pages 10-11 for additional information on regulatory actions and significant financing programs that the U.S. government and regulators have introduced to address the effects of the COVID-19 pandemic.
-Stress Capital Buffer.
-On March 4, 2020, the Federal Reserve issued the final rule introducing a stress capital buffer ("SCB") framework for the Basel III Standardized approach that is designed to more closely integrate the results of the quantitative assessment in CCAR with the ongoing minimum capital requirements for BHCs under the U.S. Basel III rules.
+Refer to Regulatory Developments Relating to the COVID-19 Pandemic on pages 11-12 for additional information on regulatory actions and significant financing programs that the U.S. government and regulators have introduced to address the effects of the COVID-19 pandemic.

+Stress Capital Buffer ("SCB").
+On March 4, 2020, the Federal Reserve issued the final rule introducing the SCB framework for the Basel III Standardized approach that is designed to more closely integrate the results of the quantitative assessment in the annual CCAR with the ongoing minimum capital requirements for BHCs under the U.S. Basel III rules.
 The final rule replaces the static 2.5% CET1 capital conservation buffer in the Standardized approach with a dynamic institution-specific SCB.
 The final rule does not apply to the Advanced approach capital requirements.
 The SCB requirement for BHCs will be effective on October 1 of each year and is expected to remain in effect until September 30 of the following year.
-The Firm anticipates that the Federal Reserve will disclose the Firm's SCB requirement and summary information regarding the Firm's stress test results by June 30, 2020.
-Starting on October 1, 2020, the SCB will take effect based on the 2020 CCAR submission and will be integrated into the Firm's ongoing minimum capital requirements.